shon-haskaj/shon-haskaj/README.md

 ## I'm a Computer Science Student/Software Developer
 - 📫What is the best way to contact me?: [Email](shon.haskaj45@gmail.com)
-- 📚Studying: BSc in Honours Specialization Computer Science at the University of Western Ontario
+- 📚Studying: Honours Specialization Computer Science with a Minor in Applied Financial Modelling at the University of Western Ontario
 - ⚒️Currently Working On:

       ☑️ Setting up an Arch Dual boot on M1-Mac; Configuring Hyprland WM/Wayland Compositor, and working on waybar confs.